MahdiELHasra/The-Ultimate-TypeScript-Course/README.md

 - **Module 5 - [Decorators](./5%20Decorators/README.md) :** Learn how to use decorators to extend and enhance your code.

 - **Module 6 - [Modules](./6%20Modules/README.md) :** Discover how to structure and organize your code effectively using TypeScript modules.
+- **Module 7 - [Integration with JavaScript](./7%20Integration%20with%20JavaScript/README.md) :** Learn how TypeScript can seamlessly integrate with existing JavaScript code.

+Get ready to embark on a journey to master TypeScript and enhance your web development skills.
+Let's dive in!